SensorsConnect/IoT-Agentic-Search-Engine/README.md

 2. Copy the environment variables listed in .env.example into your `.env` file.
 3. Replace the empty values with the appropriate keys and URLs.

 Run the following command to export environment variables from a `.env` file into your system environment.

 ```bash
 bash export_env.sh
 source ~/.bashrc
 ```

-### 7. create services descriptions vectorDB:
+### 7. create services descriptions vectorDB

 1. Navigate to the vector_db folder:

 ```bash
 cd src/vector_db/
 ```

 2. Create services descriptions vector database:

 ```bash
 python create_vectordb.py
 ```